renatocosta/Experimental-Agence/README.md

 Endpoint: https://testing-233014.appspot.com

-Follow Postman file to import and then run REST services as known as bellow:
+Follow Postman file to import and then run REST services as known as bellow

 [docs/WirecardApi.postman_collection](docs/WirecardApi.postman_collection.json) It is for documentation as well.